essie-analyst/dfir-incident-response-case-study/README.md

 ## Objective

-- Practise triage, evidence handling, timeline building, and reporting
+- Practise structured DFIR triage, evidence handling, and forensic analysis using a workstation disk image
+- Identify and analyse artefacts related to suspected insider activity, including file access, deletion, USB usage, browser activity, and email communications
+- Construct and correlate a timeline of key events to support evidence-led conclusions
-- Produce clear findings that could be handed to a SOC lead or IR manager
+- Produce clear, professional findings suitable for handover to a SOC analyst or incident response team

 ## Dataset
 - Windows lab image (synthetic / non-production)